reefactor/brainfood_reference/README.md

 | Wisdom of crowds  |  | consensus bias, common sense misconceptions |
 | Left hemisphere |  | Right hemisphere |
 | self-reliance |  | standing on a shoulder of giants |

-#### Common sense
-> Common sense is nothing but a collection of misconceptions acquired by age 18
-> -- Einstein

-> Bet against the consensus (being entrepreneur)
-> -- Ray Dalio

-> If you stop to think about it, a pari-mutuel system is a market.
-Everybody goes there and bets and the odds change based on what’s bet..
-Any damn fool can see the horse carrying a light weight with a wonderful win rate and a good post position etc., is way more likely to win than a horse with a terrible record and extra weight and so on and so on.
-But if you look at the odds, the bad horse pays 100 to 1, whereas the good horse pays 3 to 2.
-Then it’s not clear which is statistically the best bet..
-> -- The Art of Stock Picking by Charlie Munger

-> How could people miss such a point?
-Why do they confuse probability and expectation, that is, probability and probability times the payoff?
-Mainly because much of people's schooling comes from examples in symmetric environments, like a coin-toss, where such a difference does not matter.
-In fact the so-called "Bell Curve" that seems to have found universal use in society is entirely symmetric
-> -- Fooled by Randomness Role of Chance in Markets and Life by Nassim Nicholas Taleb

-> A contrarian isn’t one who always objects—that’s a conformist of a different sort.
-A contrarian reasons independently from the ground up and resists pressure to conform.
-> Cynicism is easy.
-Mimicry is easy.
-Optimistic contrarians are the rarest breed.
-> -- The Almanack of Naval Ravikant

-Challenge beliefs & persist.
-Disagree & commit.
-Make asymmetric bets.

 ####  Reasoning